Magnesium for Menopause editorial still life

 Based on analysis of thousands of customer reviews across Magnesium products.

-"I've been taking magnesium for two weeks and my hot flashes haven't changed."
+"I've been taking magnesium for months and it hasn't helped my hot flashes"

 Safety & Interactions